-The United Kingdom ranks 16th out of all NATO members, when it comes to the amount of defence outlay which goes towards equipment.
+The United Kingdom ranks 15th out of all NATO members when it comes to the amount of defence spending that goes towards equipment.

-Latest NATO data estimates suggest 23% of the UK's military spending goes towards kit, putting the country behind the likes of France, Italy, Spain and the United States in the list.
+Latest NATO data estimates suggest that 24.3% of the UK's military spending goes towards kit, putting the country behind the likes of France, Italy, Spain and the United States in the list.

-Eighteen NATO members meet the alliance's guideline spend of 20% of defence outlay on equipment, with Luxembourg topping the chart with 52.5% going on kit.
+Twenty-four NATO members meet the alliance's guideline spend of 20% of defence outlay on equipment, with Croatia topping the chart with 43.5% of its defence spending going on kit.

-Meanwhile, the number of NATO nations meeting or exceeding the alliance's target of spending 2% of their gross domestic product (GDP) on defence has increased, according to the latest official estimates.
+Meanwhile, the number of NATO nations meeting or exceeding the alliance's target of spending 2% of their gross domestic product (GDP) on defence has decreased, according to the latest official estimates.

-The UK is placed fourth on that list, estimated at spending 2.32% of GDP on defence for 2020.
+The UK is placed fourth on that list, estimated at spending 2.29% of its GDP on defence for 2021.

-NATO is made up of 30 countries, an increase of one after the Republic of North Macedonia joined in 2020.
+The alliance is made up of 30 countries, which increased by one after the Republic of North Macedonia joined in 2020.

 Iceland, which does not have any armed forces, does not feature in the NATO estimate charts.

-Formed in the aftermath of the Second World War, NATO's original goals were to secure peace in Europe, promote cooperation among its members and to counter the threat posed by the USSR, also known as the Soviet Union.
+Formed in the aftermath of the Second World War, NATO's original goals were to secure peace in Europe, promote co-operation among its members and counter the threat posed by the USSR, also known as the Soviet Union.

 Cover image: US Department of Defense.